varistov/MrKatze_bot/COMMANDS.md

 trigger_filters - Trigger if filters are enabled in your group. filters - Show filter list. copy_filter - You can create a new note with the message of a filter, or create a new filter with the message of a note.
 First argument is an existing note/filter name, second argument specifies how the new filter/note should be named. add_filter - Add a filter and message to the list.
-You can also reply to a message and specify the filtername. delete_filter - Delete a filter from the list. version - Show the version of the Bot. mute - Mute a user for 60 minutes.
+You can also reply to a message and specify the filtername.
+Use /kick and /ban as filter text delete_filter - Delete a filter from the list. version - Show the version of the Bot. mute - Mute a user for 60 minutes.
 You can specify the user_id, or reply to the user you want to mute.